Kuchto47/jablotron-microservice-assignment/README.md

 Interfacing everything that makes sense, keeping possibility of unit testing as high as possible.

-Dependency injection was greatest factor while implementing.
+Dependency injection has been greatest factor while implementing.

 ### Possible improvements ahead